zanondev/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

-An medieval version of Rock Paper Scissors game versus the machine.
+A medieval version of Rock Paper Scissors game versus the machine.

 It was done using HTML, CSS and JS.